syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Unbound-Column.md

 ### Using format

-Value of other columns can be formatted, and the formatted value dispalyed in the unbound column using the `Format` property.
+Value of other columns can be formatted, and the formatted value displayed in the unbound column using the `Format` property.

 {% tabs %}
 {% highlight xaml %}